Surveyor 1: Mission description

 Surveyor 1 transmitted video data from the Moon beginning shortly after its landing through July 14, 1966, but with a period of no operations during the two-week long lunar night of June 14, 1966 through July 7, 1966.
 Because the Moon always presents the same face to Earth, "line-of-sight" radio communications with Surveyor 1 required only changes in ground stations as the Earth rotated.
-However, since it was solar-powered, Surveyor 1 had no electricity with which to function during the two weeks of the lunar nights.
+However, since it was solar-powered, Surveyor 1 had no electricity with which to function during the two weeks of the lunar night.

 The return of engineering information (temperatures, etc.) from Surveyor 1 continued through January 7, 1967, with several interruptions during the lunar nights.

 The landing of Surveyor 1 was carried live on some television networks, and the success of the first Surveyor landing was considered surprising, especially after the failure of a number of the Ranger spacecraft en route to the Moon.
 Justin Rennilson, formerly of Jet Propulsion Laboratory, stated, "We figured the probability of success at around 10 to 15 percent."
 Among hundreds of other challenges, an uninterrupted communication link for navigation and control was critical to success.